 - Residential Energy Building Codes that allow cities to set higher standards than the state, or give cities the ultimate authority

-- State Renewable Portfolio Standard Carve-Outs for solar or distributed renewable energy that require utility companies to purchase renewable electricity specifically from small-scale sources
+- State Renewable Portfolio Standard Carve-Outs for solar or distributed renewable energy that require utility companies to purchase renewable electricity specifically from small-scale sources (data from DSIRE)

 State Community Power Score Methodology